alkesh26/blog/content/posts/leetcode-find-peak-element.md

 description: LeetCode - find element in array which is greater than it's neighbors using C++, Golang and Javascript.
 date: 2022-01-20
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - find element in array which is greater than it's neighbors, c++, golang, javascript"
+categories: "find element in array which is greater than it's neighbors, c++, golang, javascript"
 ---

 ## Problem statement